 If you are looking for the answer that can row replace the pull-ups then the answer is that the Row exercise is not a complete substitute for pull-ups.
 There are some commonalities in the muscles working in Rowing and Pull-ups.

 Rowing can be a good start for the beginner as it would help you gain mid-back strength.
-But if you are a gym-goer and doing work out for a long time then it is recommended to do both exercises.
+But if you are a gym-goer and doing working out for a long time then it is recommended to do both exercises.

 What a row can do is that it primarily strengthens your lower back and build your stamina to carry your own body weight in doing pull-ups.

 So, once you are ready to do pull-ups then you should be going for both exercises.
-In the beginning more sets of reps in rowing and fewer in pull-ups and with the passage of time, you can gradually start increasing sets of reps in pull-ups.
+In the beginning more sets of reps in rowing and fewer in pull-ups and with the passage of time.
+You can gradually start increasing sets of reps in pull-ups.